Virginia-iGEM/igem-wikibrick/wiki/README.md

 Our build system supports two types of builds: A Development build and a Live build.

 In order to build both, you will need to first install [Node.js](https://nodejs.org/), then install all Node packages listed under [Build Dependencies](https://github.com/Mantissa-23/VGEM-2018/tree/master/wiki#build-dependencies).
-This can be done by first entering the `wiki` directory, I.E.with `cd wiki` and entering the following commands in any console with npm on its path:
+This can be done by first entering the `wiki` directory, e.g. with `cd wiki` and entering the following commands in any console with npm on its path:

 `npm install`